Galleries Without Borders

 19th Century (wo)Man - A Contemporary Intervention

-The Dance Makers on this project discussed topics generated by their creative process, share their points of view and inspire one another to broaden their points of view.
-Engaging artistically driven research practices, Ms. Schroeder guided the dance making process with authenticity, physicality. and enquiry.
+Throughout the entire time span of this Project, 19th Century (wo)Man: A Contemporary Intervention, the Dance Makers on this project will discuss topics generated by their creative process, share their points of view and inspire one another to broaden their points of view.
+Engaging artistically driven research practices, Ms. Schroeder will guide the dance making process with authenticity, physicality and enquiry.

 Meet the Artists